Wet'n'Wild Toronto: 2020s

 The park did not open for the 2020 season due to the restrictions placed by the Government of Ontario to combat the COVID-19 pandemic, as such, 2020 season passes and tickets were extended to cover the park's 2021 season.

 The park officially reopened to the general public for the 2021 season on July 7, 2021.
 An online reservation system was put in place for guests to book the date of their visit and time of arrival, with health screenings and face masks required for guests.
-The park will open for the 2023 season.
+The park was also open for the 2023 season.

 Hosted events

 June 2012: Wild Water kingdom held their first "Beach Club Festival," an 18+ beach-themed party lasting till 3am.
 This became an annual event until the 2015 closure.

 July 6, 2013: Drake and P. Reign hosted a pool party called Dear America.

 August 10, 2013: Wild Water Kingdom held an event called "the O Course" was based on U.S. Marine Corps fitness training, endurance, strength, speed, and stamina.
-This is Canada's only training course designed by and led by former U.S Marine drill instructor Sgt.
+This is Canada's only training course designed by and led by former U.S. Marine drill instructor Sgt.
 Tony Austin.

 August 30, 2013: Summer Rush, organized by radio station Z103.5 was held at Wild Water Kingdom.

 September 21, 2015: The O Course Pink, a military obstacle course competition that raised over $25,000 in support of Rethink Breast Cancer.

 May 30, 2015: SOS Fest Toronto (Summer of Soca Restival).

-July 4–5, 2016: SOR Fest, also known as the Summer of Reggie Festival, a two-day concert event.
+July 4–5, 2016: SOR Fest, also known as the Summer of Reggae Festival, a two-day concert event.

 July 30–31, 2016: Caribana Weekend with events including Carnival Kingdom, Caribana's largest outdoor concert.

 August 1–2, 2016 Wild Water Kingdom announced that the water park would be going under a complete rebuild giving reason as to why they were not open for the 2016 season.